pa/kodekloud-assignment/README.md

 - Task one service image - You can either build image using [Dockerfile](task-one/Dockerfile) (_if you also want to use custom image name and tag, make sure to change the same in [docker-compose.yml](docker-compose.yml#L12)_) or you can use my docker image in [pramodhayyappan/kk-task-one-container-handler](https://hub.docker.com/repository/docker/pramodhayyappan/kk-task-one-container-handler) in dockerhub

     ```bash
     # To build image with custom name and tag.
-By deafult it use latest tag
+By default, it uses the latest tag
     docker build -f task-one/Dockerfile task-one -t pramodhayyappan/kk-task-one-container-handler:<tag name>
     ```

 - Task two service image - You can either build image using [Dockerfile](task-one/Dockerfile) (_if you also want to use custom image name, make sure to change the same image name in [docker-compose.yml](docker-compose.yml#L23)_) or you can use my docker image in [pramodhayyappan/kk-task-two-container-handler](https://hub.docker.com/repository/docker/pramodhayyappan/kk-task-two-container-handler) in dockerhub

     ```bash
     # To build image with custom name and tag.
-By deafult it use latest tag
+By default, it uses the latest tag
     docker build -f task-two/Dockerfile task-two -t pramodhayyappan/kk-task-two-container-handler:<tag name>
     ```

 #### Cloud Infra deployment

-- Assuming that you already have set up aws credentials in local machine
-- Create Security Group to allow communication between nodes and make note of the sg name
+- Assuming that you have already set up your AWS Credentials in your local machine, create a Security Group(SG) to allow communication between nodes and make note of the SG name

     ```bash
     aws ec2 create-security-group --group-name swarm-cluster-sg --description "swarm cluster security group" --vpc-id <vpc-id>
     ```

-- Create ingress rules to protocols and ports mentioned in [offical doc](https://docs.docker.com/engine/swarm/swarm-tutorial/#open-protocols-and-ports-between-the-hosts)
+- Create ingress rules with the protocols and ports mentioned in the [offical doc](https://docs.docker.com/engine/swarm/swarm-tutorial/#open-protocols-and-ports-between-the-hosts)

     ```bash
     aws ec2 authorize-security-group-ingress --group-id <sg name from previous step> --protocol tcp --port 22 --cidr <cidr ip>